-These are the terms and conditions of the contract between you and PayPal (Europe) S.a r.l. et Cie, S.C.A. (“PayPal”) governing your use of your PayPal account and the PayPal services, which we call our user agreement.
-It applies only to PayPal accounts of residents of Netherlands.
+These are the terms and conditions of the contract between you and PayPal (Europe) S.à r.l. et Cie, S.C.A. (“PayPal”) governing your use of your PayPal account and the PayPal services, which we call our user agreement.
+It applies only to PayPal accounts of residents of the Netherlands.
+This user agreement does not apply to your use of PayPal's Xoom service, which is separately governed by the Xoom Legal Agreements.
 If you are an individual, you must be at least 18 years old and have full legal capacity to enter into a contract to open a PayPal account and use the PayPal services.
-If you are a business, the business must be registered in Netherlands.
+If you are a business, the business must be registered in the Netherlands.

 - Fees page

 - All future changes notified in the Policy Update already published on the “Legal Agreements” page.

 Please read carefully all of the terms and conditions of this user agreement and each of the other documents that apply to you.

 We may revise this user agreement and any of the documents listed above from time to time.
 We will post a notice on the Policy Updates page of our website and provide notice to you of at least two months.
 By continuing to use our services after any changes to this user agreement take effect, you agree to be bound by those changes.
 You may notify PayPal of your objection to the proposed changes or close your account before the proposed changes take effect.
 Any necessary editing, including for typographical or calculation errors or other obvious mistakes, does not constitute an amendment to the User Agreement.
 If you do not agree with any changes, you may close your account free of charge before the changes take effect.